mathmaster13/palhack/README.md

 I used the most up-to-date version of CelestialAmber's Tetris disassembly.
 I searched for `.if PAL = 1`, and matched the `.else` block with existing code in order to add PAL support.

 This allows the PAL people to have nice things.
-But my real goal is to use this PAL port to make a much more faithful implementation of PALhack, by using PAL directly as much as possible.
+But my real goal is to use this PAL port to run a game as close to the PAL version as I possibly can on NTSC hardware.

 The same idea can hopefully be extended to make a very accurate NTSChack for PAL consoles.

 ## Speedhack-PAL: Issues

+### Scanlines?

+On the surface it appears that none of Fractal's scanline counter magic needs to be modified for PAL despite some differences regarding scanlines that I cannot begin to understand.
+But maybe I'm wrong!

 ### Can't find all the PAL code